coronel08/my-notes/notes/docs/aws.md

 ## Networking
 Public and private subnets in a VPC can communicate with each other
-* VPC - Virtual Private Cloud, can organize resources into subnets
+* VPC - Virtual Private Cloud is a regional resource, can organize resources into subnets which are availability zone resources
     * Internet Gateway - attach an internet gateway to a vpc to connect to the internet
+    * NAT Gateway - AWS managed allow your instances in private subnets to access the internet
     * Transit Gateway - simplifies how customers connect all of their VPC's, acts as a hub
+    * VPC Endpoints, only used within your VPC.
+Just to access AWS services privately within your VPC
+        * VPC Endpoints Gateway - only for S3 and DynamoDB allow you to connect to AWS using a private network instead of wwww
+        * VPC Endpoint Interface(ENI) - the rest of the services
+    * VPC Peering - connects two VPC privately with AWS network, must be established in each VPC
 * VPG - Virtual Private Gateway / VPN
     * AWS Client VPN
-    * AWS site-to-site VPN - uses IPSec to establish connection between on premise and AWS
+    * AWS site-to-site VPN - uses IPSec to establish connection between on premise and AWS.
+Over internet
-* AWS Direct Connect establishes a direct connection between your data center and a VPC
+    * AWS Direct Connect establishes a direct connection between your data center and a VPC.
+It is a private connection and doesn't use internet.
     * AWS Outposts - provides AWS infastracture to on premises facility.

 ### Network ACL